 Total costs

 This base is determined using total project costs.
 The Research Advancement Administrator will need to calculate the amount of F&A allowed based on the funding limit, and use that to determine what % on Total Direct Costs to apply in the ERA budget.
-Contact [email protected] with questions.
+See How to Calculate Unusual Indirect Costs.

 Total direct costs minus exclusions